davidberard98/gpumode-trimul/index.md

 ## Setup / Testing

-I don't have a local GPU, but in the past I've been accustomed to having access to an H100 with NCU permissions.

-I spent a total of about $20, mostly on [vast.ai](http://vast.ai) compute.
+I don't have a local GPU, so I rented compute.
+I spent a total of about $20, mostly on vast.ai compute.
 For the most part I rented a 5070-5090 just for local testing to make sure that my kernels were functional, and occasionally I would rent an A100 (\~$0.70/hr), H100 (\~$2/hr), or B200 (\~$8/hr) for performance tuning and profiling.

-I was mostly targeting H100 because it is the platform I was most familiar with.
+I was mostly targeting H100 because it is the platform I am most familiar with.

 ## Strategy

 As stated in the problem remarks, it's quite difficult to fuse this into a single kernel efficiently.
-You have to pick between optimizing for channel dimensions (LayerNorms) or sequence dimensions, and can't easily do both without synchronization barriers.
+The layernorm reductions encourage certain blocking strategies, while the matmuls encourage others.

 So I decided to skip the "perfect fusion" approach and start with easier, incremental optimizations.